-Category Hierarchy Description Detailed Description Frequency 1 Motorway Not applicable Not applicable Not applicable 2 "A" roads between Primary Destinations access or pedestrian traffic.
-S limits are usually in excess of 40mph and there are few junct Pedestrian crossings are either segregated or controlled and distance traffic with little frontage access or pedestrian traffic.
+Category Hierarchy Description Type of Road Detailed Description Frequency 1 Motorway Not applicable Not applicable Not applicable 2 Strategic Route Trunk and some Principal "A" roads between Primary Destinations Routes for fast moving long distance traffic with little frontage access or pedestrian traffic.
 Speed limits are usually in excess of 40mph and there are few junctions.
-Pedestrian crossings are either segregated or controlled and parked vehicles are generally 1 month 3a Main Distributor Major Urban Network and Inter-Primary Links.
+Pedestrian crossings are either segregated or controlled and parked vehicles are generally prohibited.
+1 month 3a Main Distributor Major Urban Network and Inter-Primary Links.
 Short-medium distance Traffic Routes between Strategic Routes and linking towns to the strategic network with limited frontage access.
 In urban areas speed limits are usually 40mph or less, parking is restricted at peak times and there are positive measures for pedestrian safety.
 1 month 3b Secondary Distributor B and some C class roads.
 Some unclassified urban bus routes carrying local traffic with frontage access and frequent junctions In rural areas these roads link the larger villages and industrial sites to the Strategic and Main Distributor Network.
 In built up areas these roads have 30mph speed limits and very high levels of pedestrian activity with some crossing facilities.
 On street parking is generally unrestricted.
 1 month 4a Link Road Roads linking between the Main and Secondary Distributor Network In rural areas these roads link the smaller villages to the distributor roads.
 In urban areas they are residential or industrial or inter-connecting roads with 30mph speed limits random pedestrian movements and uncontrolled parking.
 3 months 4b Local Access Road Roads serving limited numbers of properties carrying only access traffic In rural areas these roads serve small settlements and provide access to individual properties and land.
 They are sometimes only single lane width and unsuitable for HGV.
-In urban areas they are often residential loop roads or cul de sacs.
+In urban areas they are often residential loop roads or culs de sac.
 12 months 5 Back Street Roads serving limited numbers of properties Only applicable to urban areas, will typically be the rear access road to terraced properties 12 months 6 Unsurfaced Road Only applicable in rural locations includes those roads locally known as 'Green Lanes' or 'County Roads'.
 Between 12 months and 4 Years